Corruption in Mauritius: CEB contract for Seetaram's doomed Sarako Solar Farm project

+Bangaleea money laundering, fake contracts and attempted murders

+Labour Party activist and former van driver Hemant Bangaleea has made headlines since 2006, given his involvement in numerous scandals as well as his unexplained wealth and numerous trips overseas.
+Bangaleea has been a close associate of Navin Ramgoolam.
+In 2006, authorities started to investigate Bangaleea's suspected involvement in the 2003 murder of another Labour activist, Rajeshwar Indur, as well as fake Letters of Intent during the purchase of prized plots of state-owned land near the coast of La Cambuse and Bel-Ombre.
+In 2012, Pravind Jugnauth revealed that Bangaleea held $20 million (Rs 600 million) in an HSBC bank account in Singapore, thus triggering a money-laundering investigation by the DPP.
+The MRA also began investigating Bangaleea's attempt to repurchase his shares in Silver Beach Hotel in 2012.
+Bangaleea was also arrested in 2012 for swindling of funds and forgery of sales contracts, as Nitesh Ramdharry, the prospective buyer of Rs 40 million worth of land (6 arpents) in Goa, India, discovered that the sale contract issued by Bangaleea was fake.
+Ramdharry was then threatened and assaulted by thugs who wanted to steal his cash and contract.

-Varmagate and arrest of Attorney General & PPS
+Varmagate and the arrest of the Attorney General & PPS

 On 4 May 2013, Labour Party campaign manager and attorney general Yatin Varma was involved in a car accident at the junction of Des Rosiers Avenue and Trianon 2 Avenue in Quatre Bornes.
-Eyewitnesses stated that Yatin Varma got out of his car with his father Monindra Varma and they both assaulted Florent Jeannot, the driver of the other car.
+Eyewitnesses stated that Yatin Varma got out of his car with his father, Monindra Varma, and they both assaulted Florent Jeannot, the driver of the other car.
 As a result of the aggression, Yatin Varma's wrist had to be treated with an orthopedic cast.
 Labour Party thugs harassed the main witness, Ravi Seenundun, at his residence.
-In an attempt to broker a deal, Maurice Allet (president of the Mauritius Ports Authority (MPA) and PMSD) met with Florent's father Mario Jeannot at the MPA, Mauritius Turf Club (MTC), and Montmartre church in Rose Hill.
-Allet proposed a sum of between Rs 1.5 to 1.7 Million rupees for Jeannot to withdraw his lawsuit and thus settle matters.
+In an attempt to broker a deal, Maurice Allet (president of the Mauritius Ports Authority (MPA) and PMSD) met with Florent's father, Mario Jeannot, at the MPA, Mauritius Turf Club (MTC), and Montmartre church in Rose Hill.
+Allet proposed a sum of between Rs 1.5 to 1.7 million rupees for Jeannot to withdraw his lawsuit and thus settle matters.
 Businessman and Labour supporter Raj Ramrachia would be supplying the funds.
 When these attempts failed, Labour private parliamentary secretary (PPS) Reza Issack started to be involved and organised a meeting at Jeannot's home in Flic-en-Flac where Yatin Varma offered champagne and a book to Florent's mother.
 Reza Issack's further attempts to settle the matter failed as Jeannot refused to withdraw his police statement.
 Following Alan Ganoo's query in Parliament, Yatin Varma and PPS Reza Issack resigned.
 Yatin Varma was hospitalised as he attempted to commit suicide by drinking a bottle of herbicide.
 Both Labour PPS Reza Issack and Yatin Varma were also arrested.